 Take a look at this before-and-after comparison of the same article.

-Here are some of the helpful features in Grammarly Premium:
+You unlock a lot of benefits and helpful features in Grammarly Premium:

 Previously, you could only access red and blue corrections - for grammar and clarity, respectively.
 Grammarly Premium allows you to unlock purple and green corrections for delivery and vocabulary.

-This was another thing I frequently found myself frustrated at with the free version of Grammarly.
-There were so many suggestions to go through that it becomes tedious.
+With the free version of Grammarly, there were so many suggestions to go through that it became tedious.

-With Premium, Grammarly separates the top suggestions from all suggestions.
+With Grammarly Premium, it separates the top suggestions from all suggestions.
 At the very beginning of "Top Suggestions," it bundles corrections to fix with one click.

 I find this feature both convenient and risky.
 You need to read through all the suggestions it wants to correct.
 While there's a feature that allows you to review what you just corrected, it's easy to commit mistakes in a rush.